Subramanyam-Lab/NEO-LRP/README.md

 # Neural Embedded Mixed-Integer Optimization for Location-Routing Problems

-This repository contains the implementation and datasets for the Neural Embedded Mixed-Integer Optimization approach to solving Location-Routing Problems (LRP).
+This repository contains the implementation and datasets for the Neural Embedded Mixed-Integer Optimization approach to solving Location-Routing Problems.

 ## Table of Contents
 - [Overview](#overview)